nearnshaw/mule/CONTRIBUTE.md

 Then we were finally ready to [develop our contribution](#developing-your-contribution).
 We created our very own [feature branch](#creating-your-topic-branch) were we'll develop our improvement, then we learnt how to [keep it updated](#updating-your-topic-branch) in order to be able to submit a [pull request](#submitting-a-pull-request) to the main Mule ESB repository

-Thank you one more time for taking some time understanding how to contribute to Mule ESB.
+Thank you one more time for taking some time to understand how to contribute to Mule ESB.